 Using dried root seems less successful than using fresh as an infusion, but it can be used.
 I would suggest grinding it up and letting it sit in the water to re-hydrate for a few hours before making the bubbles.
 The fresh or dried root can also be chewed instead of mashed and foamed up in water, with excellent results.

 Xhosa gives no reported side effects besides a feeling of well-being and lightness of heart the next day.

 Dog Grass, Dream Herb, Leaf of God, Calea zacatechichi, Calea ternifolia

 Calea zacatechichi is a hot-climate bitter and astringent plant that grows in Central America, Costa Rica and elsewhere.
 The Chontal Medicine men of Oaxaca, the people known to use this plant, give Zacatechichi the name "Leaf of God."
 They state it sharpens and clears the senses.
 It also has important uses beyond is oneirogenic effects.
 Bitter is the key, as bitter plants work on the digestive cascade, priming it to receive and digest food.
 Thus, for this purpose it may be used before meals.
 Zacatechichi (means bitter grass) has uses for a variety of digestive complaints, especially coupled with its astringent nature which aids in cases of pathogen-induced diarrhea.
 It is a febrifuge as well.
 Zacatechichi also gives a feeling of euphoria when ingested.

 As a dream inducing plant, Zacatechichi is taken before bed because it will make you sleepy, and is used in a two or threefold manner.
 The traditional method is thus: first, before bed, an infusion is made from the leaves.
-It is bitter and Americans really can't stomach that kind of drink well without getting nauseated.
-But it is the first step nonetheless.
+It is very bitter.
 Second, a cigarette is rolled out of the leaves and smoked.
 Reportedly you know you have ingested all the plant material necessary when a state of relaxation is reached in which you can hear and feel your heart beat, strong and slow.
-Then, a leaf of the plant may be slid under the pillow and you drift off to sleep.
+Then, a leaf of the plant is slid under the pillow and you drift off to sleep.